jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/deployment-strategies.md

 ## Deploying a Real-Time Model with Variations

-When you deploy your first model, by default the variation name will be "default".
+When you deploy your first model, the default variation name will be "default".

 The first build automatically receives 100% of the traffic.